Wisteria frutescens: Description

 American wisteria can grow up to 15 m long over many supports via powerful counterclockwise-twining stems.
 It produces dense clusters of blue-purple, two-lipped, flowers 2 cm wide on racemes 5–15 cm long in late spring to early summer.
 These are the smallest racemes produced by any Wisteria.
 Though it has never been favored in many gardens for this characteristic, many bonsai artists employ American wisteria for its manageably-sized flowers, and it is charming as a woodland flowering vine.

 The foliage consists of shiny, dark-green, pinnately compound leaves 10–30 cm in length.
-The leaves bear 9-15 oblong leaflets that are each 2–6 cm long.
+The leaves bear 9–15 oblong leaflets that are each 2–6 cm long.
 It also bears numerous poisonous, bean-like seed pods 5–10 cm long that mature in summer and persist until winter; the pods are fuzzy and greenish-tan when young, but shiny brown and smooth when dry.
 The seeds are large and brown (see image).
 American wisteria prefers moist soils.
 It is considered shade tolerant, but will flower only when exposed to partial or full sun.
 It grows best in USDA plant hardiness zones 5–9.
+In the wild, they can be found in woods, thickets, and streambanks.

 Kentucky wisteria bears slightly scented bluish-purple to white flowers in racemes 15–30 cm long, a generally average length for the Wisteria family.

 Several characteristics distinguish American wisteria from its Asian counterparts.
 It grows only two-thirds as tall, its racemes are half as long (the shortest of the wisteria family), and its bloom time is sometimes shorter than many Asian varieties.
-Its flowers are not scented, and its seed pods are smooth rather than velvety when mature.
+Its flowers are scented, and its seed pods are smooth rather than velvety when mature.

-American wisteria is very similar to Kentucky wisteria (Wisteria macrostachya) which has been considered a variety of W. frutescens but grows somewhat differently and has a fragrance similar to that of grapes.